jocoly/borpa/README.md

 ## A hobby project by jocoly.

-I hooked up the Stable Diffusion backend server from [saharmor/dalle-playground](https://github.com/saharmor/dalle-playground) to a Discord bot interface.
+Stable Diffusion backend server from [saharmor/dalle-playground](https://github.com/saharmor/dalle-playground) hooked up to a Discord bot interface.

 The bot takes user prompts for Stable Diffusion image-generation and GPT text-completion and replies with the generated content.